TRT Global - Turkish grocery delivery app sets sights on global market | Money Talks

 Turkish grocery delivery app sets sights on global market | Money Talks

-Turkish grocery delivery start-up Getir wants to be the nation's next unicorn.
-The company announced it secured more funding this week, and it's hoping the cash injection will help it knock on more doors around the world.
-We spoke to Getir's Founder, Nazim Salur, who told Money Talks more about the company's ambitious plans to expand overseas. #Getir #DeliveryApp #Investment
+Turkish grocery delivery startup Getir wants to be the nation's next unicorn.
+The company just secured more funding, and it's hoping the cash injection will help it knock on more doors around the world.
+We were joined by Getir's Founder, Nazim Salur who joins us from Istanbul. #GroceryDeliveryApp #Getir #TechStartUp

 Turkish grocery delivery app sets sights on global market | Money Talks